saylesss88/nix-book/src/nix/hardening_networking.md

 your VPN provider can, so you must trust their privacy policies and infrastructure.
 Quality and privacy protections vary widely from one VPN company to another.

+I see over and over again that Mullvad VPN is the best, I am in no way affiliated with them this is just what I hear.
+They allow you to pay with cash completely anonymously and keep very minimal metadata.
+Metadata is a big deal, the US gov has admitted to killing people based solely on their metadata.

+Your ISP almost certainly does sketchy stuff with your data, personally I would rather trust a company like Mullvad whose whole reputation is based on their trustworthiness, transparency, and data protection.

 You can use a VPN with Tor, but it's not recommended unless you're an advanced user who knows how to configure both in a way that doesn't compromise your